AveryJD/website-analytics-with-avery/README.md

-# Avery Doiron's Personal Website
+# analyticswithavery.com (Avery Doiron's Personal Website)

 This is my personal website that I created to showcase my portfolio and content I create.